Us vs. Them on colorful post it notes, a mentality this lesson plan on inclusion seeks to address.

 This Us vs. Them lesson plan will help youth understand the importance of inclusion.
-It also addresses the gospel passage where Jesus interacts with the Samaritan woman and says “It is not right to take the food of the children and throw it to the dogs.”
+It also addresses the gospel passage where Jesus interacts with the Canaanite woman and says “It is not right to take the food of the children and throw it to the dogs.”
+This passage emphasizes the theme of inclusion and God's love for all people, regardless of their background or origin.

 Have everyone get comfortable.
 Each youth should have pencil and paper.